gamemann/Home-Lab/README.md

 /6                 enx503f56022324  network        Ethernet interface
 ```

+## Raspberry Pis
+I have three [Raspberry Pi Model B](https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X) units that I like experimenting with.
+I've also purchased a sensor kit for these Raspberry Pi units and hope to create a weather station with them at some point in the future!

+## Statistics
+I have a [Grafana](https://grafana.com/) server listening on a VM on one of my home servers with InfluxDB and Prometheus as data sources.
+All of my home servers, VMs, router, and network report statistics to the Grafana server as seen below!

 ## Network
 ### Router
+Around late September of 2023, I decided to purchase an [HP EliteDesk 800 Thin Client](https://www.amazon.com/dp/B07Q1DL6LV) and install Proxmox onto the host with a VM created with [OPNsense](https://opnsense.org/) installed to act as my main router.
+Unfortunately, USB to Ethernet drivers are very inefficient in OPNsense/FreeBSD (very slow speeds, in my case) which is why I ended up virtualizing the router via [Proxmox](https://www.proxmox.com/en/), KVM, and QEMU.
+I've attached two [TP-Link USB To Ethernet](https://www.amazon.com/dp/B09GRL3VCN) adapters to the server so that I have a total of three NICs to utilize.
+The on-board NIC is assigned to WAN while one of the USB to Ethernet adapters is used for LAN.
+The last USB to Ethernet adapter is used for management.
+I've configured multiple VLANs for my home servers, WiFi, and more.
+I've also setup logging and statistics to a Grafana server I have hosted on a VM on one of my home servers.

-Starting on *June 26th, 2023*, I setup my home router as a VM on the Spykids home server due to my previous router becoming bricked.
+~~Starting on *June 26th, 2023*, I setup my home router as a VM on the Spykids home server due to my previous router becoming bricked.
 I've achieved this by having two ethernet ports, one on-board and the other through a USB to Ethernet converter, and creating their own bridges for WAN and LAN.
 I then passed each bridged interface through the new router VM that runs [OPNsense](https://opnsense.org/)!
-From here, I've also setup different types of VLANs from my switch to my router.
+From here, I've also setup different types of VLANs from my switch to my router.~~

 ### Switch
 I have an EdgeSwitch8 that all servers go through which handles VLAN tagging and untagging.